BYUHPC/sci-comp-course/readings/concurrency-and-parallelism.md

 Preparing a breakfast of cheesy eggs, muffins, and sliced fruit is a concurrent process.
 Each task has some ordering:

 - Cheese has to be shredded before it's added to the eggs
-- Muffin dough ust be made before it's baked
+- Muffin dough must be made before it's baked

 ...but there is some independence as well: